 Aly’s been determined since the day she was born according to mom.
 Her strategy has been to concentrate on improving her technique and increasing her speed with experience.
 In 2006, Aly became a member of the U.S. Junior World Short Track Team, where she established a new 500-meter record.
 After winning several American Cups in 2007, Aly, just 17 and still in high school, was invited to the U.S. Speedskating Short Track team in Salt Lake City.

 In 2008, Aly became the top-ranked U.S. woman in the 500-meter event and holder of the Junior American record.
-Since then, she has competed on World Cup and World Teams, representing the U.S. in competitions in Korea, China, Japan, Italy, Canada, The Czech Republic, Austria and the Netherlands.
-In the 500-meter, Aly is currently ranked 11th in the world.
-With her explosive speed, Aly will also start for the U.S. Women’s Relay Team, which is currently ranked third in the world.
+Since then, she has competed on World Cup and World Teams, representing the U.S. in competitions around the world. .

 Aly is working to overcome the pressure and distractions at the Winter Games by visualizing herself in the rink and trying to get comfortable there.
 “With every race I learn and I carry that to the next race.
 That is giving me better results.”

 Off the track has been a growing experience for Aly as well.
 Separated from her family to join the U.S. Team in Salt Lake, Aly has discovered she’s a “foodie” and loves cooking.
 She’s a pretty good negotiator when it comes to buying a car, and is Wisconsin proud.
 Next to speed skating, Aly is passionate about the Green Bay Packers and teammate Donald Driver.
 She loves the movies, reading books and writing.
 When she’s able to steal a few weekends to head home to Hales Corners, Aly loves taking the family dog, Miller, to the park and dining out at local eateries Mia Famiglia and Ann’s Restaurant.
-Aly is a proud alumna of Divine Savior Holy Angels High School in Milwaukee, and will be returning to the University of Utah to attend classes after the Olympics.
+Aly is a proud alumna of Divine Savior Holy Angels High School in Milwaukee.

 Family is where Aly finds her strength.
-She has two sisters, Maddie, 22, and Carolyn, 16.
+She has two sisters, Maddie and Carolyn.
 Her dad, Rob, is an attorney with Gonzalez Saggio & Harlan LLP in Milwaukee, and her mom is a third grade teacher.
-They visit Salt Lake frequently and attend most of Aly’s competitions in the U.S. They will all join Aly at the Olympics in Vancouver.
+They visit Salt Lake frequently and attend most of Aly’s competitions in the U.S.

 “We’re very proud of her,” says Mary Dudek.
-“She’s done a lot on her own and kept focused as a teen.
+“She’s done a lot on her own and kept focused.
 We’ve never talked about the Olympics with Aly.
 That’s not what got her here.
 She just loves doing it.
 How she handles the pressure and being a fair competitor says a lot about her character.”